little-engineer-2025/hyperos/README.md

 ## Configure the sample code project

+- Note: The default deployment target is macOS14, if you need to build for a different version of macOS you’ll need to change the deployment target as appropriate.

 1. Launch Xcode and open `GUILinuxVirtualMachineSampleApp.xcodeproj`.

 2. Navigate to the Signing & Capabilities panel and select your team ID.